balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 Similar to [tennis](https://en.wikipedia.org/wiki/Tennis) however, this learning is a perpetual process.
 Because we need to survive against similar species who are learning as well.<br>
 **Our predators are learning, our preys are learning.**<br>
 So, every bit of optimisation is crucial for survival.<br>
-Its not enough if we somehow manage to do it, we need to do it well and do it fast.<br>
 Its not enough to learn all the tricks of the trade, we need to devise new ones and keep moving forward.

 And life isn't a sport.<br>